PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

   +-------------------------------------------------------------------------------------+

   ..
 TIP::
-    To view markdown edits in existing Github repos, click on the README.md file, then use the ``Raw`` option to display the output as raw markdown text.
+    To view markdown edits in existing GitHub repos, click on the README.md file, then use the ``Raw`` option to display the output as raw markdown text.
 From here you can copy-paste or review formatting.

   Sample README.md file for the tutorial skillet.
 Paste into the skillet README file and push to Github.